-The specific levy regime applicable to domestic distribution paid to exempted beneficiaries (see before, 4.c) also applies under certain circumstances to the dividends paid by the parent company to foreign shareholders.
+The specific levy regime applicable to domestic distribution paid to exempted beneficiaries (see before, 4.3) also applies under certain circumstances to the dividends paid by the parent company to foreign shareholders.

-The parent listed company must assess and pay a 20% levy in respect of the dividends distributed if the beneficiary of the dividends (i) is a French or foreign taxpayer other than an individual (ii) which holds, directly or indirectly, at least 10% of the financial rights of the parent company at the payment date, and (iii) which is either exempt from any corporate tax on the dividends or subject to tax thereon at a low rate (i.e. a rate lower than a third of the corporate income tax rate).
+The parent listed company must assess and pay a 20% levy in respect of the dividends distributed if the beneficiary of the dividends (i) is a French or foreign taxpayer other than an individual (ii) which holds, directly or indirectly, at least 10% of the financial rights of the parent company at the payment date, and (iii) which is either exempt from any corporate tax on the dividends or subject to tax thereon at a low rate (i.e., a rate lower than a third of the corporate income tax rate) (BOI-IS-CHAMP-30-20-40, 03/03/2021, n°150).